antononcube/MathematicaForPrediction/MarkdownDocuments/Applying-AI-and-ML-to-finance-and-technology.md

 The blog post can be read independently, but my intent is to provide a brief review of the discussion and further context to (some of) the answers.
 (It is probably better to see [discussion's recording first](https://medium.com/@formulatedby/latest).)

-Also, my comments and remarks are going to be saturated with links for reference and further reading.
+Also, my comments and remarks are saturated with links for reference and further reading.

 You can also read [the post by panel's discussion host, Irma Becerra](https://www.linkedin.com/pulse/data-science-changing-our-lives-better-irma-becerra-fernandezphd/).